Samupietila/AI-Chatbot/README.md

 ### Database Integration:

 - Records timestamp from start of the chat.
-- Returns localized welcome message after registration.
+- Returns localized welcome message after registration based on the selected language of the page.
 - Saves user information about registered users.

 ### Visualization: